Address:

 SENDCO – Caitlin Shaw

-Wellbeing Governor – Nandi Simpson
+Wellbeing Governor – TBC

 Wellbeing and good mental health is at the heart of everything we do: when we talk to each other, through our curriculum, awareness events and special assemblies.
 We care for and support each other – making William Patten a very special place.